Pretend

 Changes to the scene structure in the Screenplay Editor sync with your Story Groups in your Library (in the Video Editor).
 See the library and timeline sections to learn more.

 Important note, if you delete a scene in the Screenplay Editor, it is also deleted in the Library and Timeline.
-Meaning that if you delete a scene, it will also delete its Scene Group in your Library, along with any media attached to it (though not the original source files on disc).
+Meaning that if you delete a scene, it will also delete its Scene Group in your Library, along with any media attached to it (though not the original source files on the hard drive).

 Export a Screenplay